ilyaplayrix/python_screen_text_snip/readme.md

-# Python screen text snip
+# Python script for snipping text from screen in Windows

 ## Install